bartwc/website2/src/foo/buzz.md

 ### 4 - Messaging Apps

-In CESE, Microsoft Teams, Discord are used.
+In CESE, Microsoft Teams (Used in Systems Engineering), Discord (Stopped since 2025), and WhatsApp (Only Amongst Students) are used.

 ### 5 - OBS